flugsio/flugsio.github.io/_posts/2015-03-01-first-post.markdown

 and tend to erase sentence after sentence.

 Every post is progress,
-although I don't not really know for what.
+although I don't really know to what end.